yehaha9876/gitlab/doc/administration/high_availability/redis.md

 ### Standalone Redis using GitLab Omnibus **[CORE ONLY]**

 The GitLab Omnibus package can be used to configure a standalone Redis server.
+In this configuration Redis is not highly available, and represents a single point of failure.
+However, in a scaled environment the objective is to allow the environment to handle more users or to increase throughput.
+Redis itself is generally stable and can handle many requests so it is an acceptable trade off to have only a single instance.
+See [Scaling and High Availability](./README.md) for an overview of GitLab scaling and high availability options.

 The steps below are the minimum necessary to configure a Redis server with Omnibus.